IT Infrastructure

 High scale: I was leading Twilio COVID-19 platform to support contact tracing.
 This was a fairly quick announcement as the state of New York was planning to use it to help contact trace millions of people in the state and store their contact details.
 We needed to scale and scale fast.
 Doing it internally would have been very challenging, as demand could have spiked, and our response could not have been swift enough to respond.
 Outsourcing it to a cloud provider helped mitigate that; we opted for automatic scaling, which added resources in the infrastructure as soon as demand increased.
 This gave us peace of mind that even when we were sleeping, people would continue to get contacted and vaccinated.

-Potential Risks and Benefits of IT Infrastructure Outsourcing
+Potential Risks of IT Infrastructure Outsourcing

 While outsourcing unlocks significant benefits, it’s important to be aware of potential risks: